qaware/qaware-blog-source/content/posts/2020-10-28-software-ekg-covid-19-edition.md

 ## How to interpret the data

 Just as COVID-19 is a complex issue, so is the huge amount of data on the pandemic.
 Software EKG - COVID-19 Edition provides you with a plethora of metrics that can be used for further analysis.
-In order to fully understand the meaning of each metric, please refer to the [official documentation](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-codebook.csv) by *Our World in Data*.
+To fully understand the meaning of each metric, please refer to the [official documentation](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-codebook.csv) by *Our World in Data*.
 Besides an understandable explanation, OWID also provides the source of each metric.
 Thus, users can be sure they will get reliable and up-to-date raw data when working with Software EKG - COVID-19 Edition.

 Our tool groups the provided data into four logical categories:
 - Cases